Jaycee2023/Enhancing-Social-Media-Analysis/README.md

 # Aim for the project
 - Monitor Social Media Conversations: Continuously monitor social media platforms for mentions of the company and its products.
-- Sentiment Analysis: Analyze sentiment in social media conversations to identify positive and negative trends.
+- Sentiment Analysis: Analyse sentiment in social media conversations to identify positive and negative trends.
-- Customer Issue Resolution: Identify and prioritize customer complaints and issues for swift resolution with main focus on unresolved posts.
+- Customer Issue Resolution: Identify and prioritise customer complaints and issues for swift resolution , with a main focus on unresolved posts.
 - Crises Detection: Implement early warning systems to detect potential crises and take proactive measures focusing on unresolved posts.